 To McNamara, the purpose for a career in law was simply to help people.
 Initially, she sought to do that by becoming a family law attorney.
 So, as an undergraduate at the University of Alabama, she received a Bachelor of Social Work degree as a first step in that direction.

 To that end, she took a clerkship at Morris, King & Hodge, P.C., after her second year of law school and then accepted a job with the firm after receiving her J.D. in 2016.
-For the first two years of her time with the firm, McNamara worked remotely from Virginia Beach, Va., where her husband, an active-duty pilot in the U.S. Navy, was stationed.
-Most of her work for the firm during that period was focused on legal research, writing and drafting motions.
-Then in August 2018, she and her husband moved back to Huntsville, and Jasmine really launched her practice representing injured plaintiffs.
+For the first two years of her time with the firm, McNamara worked remotely from Virginia Beach, Virginia, and focused on legal research, writing, and drafting motions.
+Then in August 2018, she moved back to Huntsville, and Jasmine really launched her practice representing injured plaintiffs.

 From the beginning of her time with Morris, King & Hodge, P.C., McNamara has had a strong role in a large multi-district antitrust case against a large medical insurer.
 She has developed a strong reputation for solid research and writing skills, as well as for her ability to establish and maintain strong client rapport.

-“I’ve always just been really passionate about representing individuals and families,” McNamara says.
-“I initially wanted to be a social worker, but as a lawyer, I’m also able to help individuals and families when they’re in a time of need and could use a helping hand.”
+“I’ve always been passionate about representing individuals and families,” McNamara says.
+“As a lawyer, I’m able to help individuals and families when they’re in a time of need and could use a helping hand.”

-McNamara is a member of the Huntsville-Madison County Bar Association’s Young Lawyers Section and is also active in the Military Spouse JD Network, an organization of military-spouse attorneys in the U.S.
+McNamara is a member of the Huntsville-Madison County Bar Association’s Young Lawyers Section and is also active in the Alabama Association for Justice.

 - University of Alabama, Bachelor of Social Work